 Many aliens also seek entry to the U.S. for educational purposes.
 The F-1 visa is for academic students entering the U.S. to pursue a full course of study at an established academic high school, college, university, seminary, conservatory, or language school.
 Students who wish to attend vocational or nonacademic programs must enter on an M visa.
 The J visa covers exchange visitors such as students, scholars, trainees, teachers, professors, research assistants, and leaders in a specialized knowledge or skill.
 With certain restrictions, F and J visa holders may work while in the U.S. The M visa holder's ability to work, however, is more limited.

-Immigrant visas and some nonimmigrant visas (particularly those authorizing employment, education, or training) are complex and may involve extensive petitions, applications, and documentation to demonstrate the alien's eligibility.
-The assistance of an experienced immigration attorney can help simplify the process for an individual or employer, and can enhance the chance that the visa application process will result in a favorable outcome.
-Get a free immigration attorney match today.
+Immigrant visas and some nonimmigrant visas (particularly those authorizing employment, education, or training) are complex and may involve extensive petitions, applications, and documentation to demonstrate eligibility.
+It's a good idea to consult with an experienced immigration attorney who can help simplify the process and increase the chances of a favorable outcome.

 Contact a qualified immigration attorney to help you with visa procedures.